bsmahi/springframework-course/coursemodule3/ConfigureSpringMVC.md

 ## Using Spring Initializr

+Spring Initializr is a web-based application that the Spring team provides to construct a pre-configured Spring project structure.
+It lets you choose the dependencies and technologies to integrate in your project, such as Spring MVC, database drivers, security, and so on.
+After selecting the required choices, you may download the project structure as a zip file and import it into your favourite integrated development environment (IDE).
 Spring MVC autoconfiguration in a Spring Boot application is extremely simple because Spring Boot supports autoconfiguration for Spring MVC.

 To create a Spring MVC application using Spring Boot, follow these steps: